• Hour glass icon18 minutes

 Below we have outlined three possible levels of delivery and participation.
 These are simply starting point examples, not intended to be prescriptive or followed rigidly as there is a continuum of ways you can use Prosper.

-Mode 1: No cohort, self-directed postdoc participants
+Mode 1: Portal promotion, self-directed postdoc participants

 Prosper portal and resource promoted across your Institution and signposted across all relevant channels.